-- 1. Authenticate with IBM Cloud and navigate to the Dashboard 102. - 2.
-Use the navigation menu to reach the Virtual Server Instances page within the VPC Infrastructure (IBM Cloud pull-down menu, upper left, VPC Infrastructure > Virtual Server Instances).
-Note: To maximize performance, deploy the Delphix Engine instance in the same VPC/subnet in which you will create your virtual databases (VDBs). - 3.
-Click the blue Create button. - 4.
-In the New Virtual Server for VPC page, specify a unique name for the VM. - 5.
-From the Virtual Private Cloud drop-down, select your organization's VPC. - 6.
+- 5. From the Virtual Private Cloud drop-down, select your organization's VPC. - 6.
 From the Resource Group drop-down, select your organization's resource group. - 7.
-Optional: In the Tags section, provide appropriate tags to organize your resources. - 8.
-Select the Location of your IBM Cloud resources. - 9.
-In the Operating System section, click on the Select Custom Image link within the Custom Image block. - 10.
+Optional: In the Tags section, provide appropriate tags103 to organize your resources. - 8.
+Select the Location of your IBM Cloud resources. - In the Operating System section, click on the Select Custom Image link within the Custom Image block. - 10.
 In the pop-menu, select the IBM-specific image you previously uploaded. - 11.
 Within the Profile section, click on View all profiles.
 Select one of the supported instance types and click Save. - 12.
 You can skip the User Data section. - 13.
 You can also skip the Boot Volume section since it would already have the default values. - 14.
 You can create block storage volumes later, so skip that for now.
 It will be discussed in the next section. - 15.
 Continue on to the Network Interfaces section.
 If you already have a subnet configured in your zone and VPC, then this section will already have a default network interface.
 Otherwise, you need to create a subnet with the appropriate security groups.
 This part is critical, if the network isn't specified correctly, you are likely to run into firewall issues; please consult your IT or DevOps teams.
 Configure Network Security Groups (NSGs) for your subnet as required; again, please consult your IT or DevOps teams. - 16.
 Click the Create virtual server instance button on the right panel.
 This will take a couple of minutes.

-4.3.9.5.2.6 Creating block storage volumes
+4.3.8.5.2.6 Creating block storage volumes